 The RS algorithm can be described as follows: for the $i$-th step, the parameters $\theta_{0}^{i}$ are randomly initialized.
 Then we train $f(\cdot;\theta)$ for several epochs $\beta$, get parameters $\theta_{\beta}^{i}$.
 After that, we retrieve the final epoch (i.e. $\beta$-th epoch) training losses for each sample and sorted them by loss value in descending order.
 Simultaneously, instances that are correlated with the top-$\gamma$ ($0 < \gamma < 1$) maximum loss values are shifted to the $\tilde{D}_{U}^{i}$.
 Following $\lambda$ steps of separation, we will acquire a reliable subset $\tilde{D}_{R}^{\lambda}$ and an unreliable subset $\tilde{D}_{U}^{\lambda}$.

 If the unreliable rate $\mu$ on dataset is known, the $\lambda$ can be estimated by $\mu$ directly.
 However, it is generally not feasible in real-world settings.
 Given this reality, a self-adaptive strategy has been devised to accommodate various levels of unreliability.
 Intuitively, as the count of unreliable samples descending in $\tilde{D}_{R}^{i}$, the accuracy on validation or test set will increase.
 But at the latter phase, most of the unreliable samples have been removed and samples in $\tilde{D}_{R}^{i}$ are totally reliable.
 As the value of $\lvert \tilde{D}_{R}^{\lambda} \rvert$ goes down, the accuracy on the validation or test set diminishes.
 Given the need for addressing the limitations of unknown $\mu$, we propose a self-adaptive RS algorithm that incorporates an early-stopping technique to terminate the process of separation at an appropriate time.

-In self-adaptive strategy, there is a parameter $\varphi$ which is referred to as the separation patience.
-Thus, if the accuracy on the validation set fails to improve for $\varphi$ consecutive epochs, the process of separation will be terminated, resulting in the final determination of $\tilde{D}_{R}^{\lambda}$ and $\tilde{D}_{U}^{\lambda}$.
+The self-adaptive strategy dictates that, should the accuracy on the validation set cease to improve over $\varphi$ consecutive epochs, the separation process will be terminated.
+This leads to the final determination of $\tilde{D}_{R}^{\lambda}$ and $\tilde{D}_{U}^{\lambda}$, with $\varphi$ representing the separation patience.
 The details of self-adaptive RS algorithm is exhibited in Algorithm \ref{alg:RS}.